arundeep78/virtualbox_dev_images/base_debian_readme.md

 ## [Download Debian 11](https://www.debian.org/CD/http-ftp/#stable)

 from its mirror servers for your architecture and specific situation.
 In my case it Debian 11 network install.
-It is small and I did not need graphic frontend for VirtualBox usage.
+It is small and I did not need graphic frontend for my usage.

 ## Install Debian on VirtualBox.

 If you need help, you can use this [simple procedure from wikiHow](https://www.wikihow.com/Install-Debian-in-Virtualbox)